SF Icons: Twin Peaks

 The Best Time to Visit Twin Peaks

-Wanna blow up your Instagram feed and make everyone jealous?
-The best time to visit Twin Peaks is either early in the morning right before sunrise or sunset.
+Want to blow up your Instagram feed and make everyone jealous?
+The best time to visit Twin Peaks is either right before sunrise or sunset.
 If you can't get there that early or don't want to wait until sunset, head up there on a foggy day.
 The fog diffuses the harsh light, making it ideal for Instagram-worthy photos.

 What to Expect at the Top of Twin Peaks